rhysmoggs/ms1-bakes-by-noemie/README.md

 -   Responsive on all device sizes - from 320px upwards to 1200px and more.

+- Accessibility

+When usuing other sources of code, Accessibility was always taken into account.
+Aria-labels were added throughout each html doucument.

 ## Interactive Elements

 -   Interactive elements, nav bar, footer, clickable buttons and links, forms, modal.